 Wellington’s: Guys, we were offloaded from our Johannesburg flight because I didn’t have Parental Consent when I traveled with my kids alone (without my husband).
 So this is very important!

 Don’t forget to have fun.
-It is always good to stay on top of things, to always having things under control.
+It is always good to stay on top of things, to always have things under control.
 That’s what the planning is about.
 But again, things can go awry easily.
 And that should be ok.
 Just go with the flow- if things do not go as planned, then treat it as a new adventure.
 Laugh it off, and just enjoy the trip.
 That’s the best way to go traveling with your family.

 I am Bernard M. Miller, a professional post-Blogger.
 I am very ambitious to contribute Content with different ideas to various blogs to improve my writing portfolio.
 I am working with a Custom Leather Jackets brand and the name is The Leather Makers which is a premium brand which provides Custom Leather Jackets at the reasonable price of the market.

 *Content edited for clarity | Originally posted on April 26, 2019 | Updated on June 7, 2019

 Pin this post!📌